nsnam/ns-3-dev-git/doc/manual/source/how-to-write-tests.rst

 * What type of test it will be (Build Verification Test, Unit Test, System Test, or Performance Test)
 * Where the test code will live (either in an existing ns-3 module or separately in src/test/ directory).
-You will have to edit the wscript file in that directory to compile your new code, if it is a new file.
+You will have to edit the CMakeLists.txt file in that directory to compile your new code, if it is a new file.

 A program called ``utils/create-module.py`` is a good starting point.